 Detection and response are key

+Timely detection and incident responsiveness, and the impact of new technologies are among the top concerns for businesses surveyed in the Telstra Security Report 2019.
 An essential tool to counter a threat in a timely manner is an incidence response plan.
-However, from the data sampled in the report, 1 in 4 Australian businesses don’t have such a plan in place to deal with damaging cyber-attacks when they happen.
+However, the report shows that 1 in 4 Australian businesses don’t have or don't know if they have such a plan in place to deal with damaging cyber attacks when they happen.

 Being secure in finance